rolemadelen/euisblue.github.io/_posts/toys/calculator/2020-04-16-en-ruby-tk-calc.md

 ---

-My intention is to bind each buttons with a correct number ('1' => 1, '2' => 2' .. and so on), but
+My intention is to bind each button with a corresponding key ('1' => 1, '2' => 2' .. and so on).
-it doesn't work. why?
+It's straightforward, BUT it doesn't work. why?
 ```rb
 for i in ["789/", "456*", "123-", "0+=C"]
     padnum += 1